mrbob55/mangos-docker/mangoszero/README.md

 You also have to extract the gamedata (maps, etc) and put it in the [gamedata](gamedata) directory.
 This is easiest done on Windows using the [official binaries](https://github.com/mangoszero/server/releases/latest) and Git Bash or Cygwin.

+This is working well on my Raspberry Pi 3 with 1 GB of RAM, running on a 8 GB SD card (this is a little on the small size but if you use Raspberry Pi OS Lite you should have about 1 GB left over after setting this up).